Introduction of Notre Dame de Paris by Victor Hugo

 However, the gorgeous and handsome-looking Phoebe is just a man with a heart and beastly.
 He can flirt with his fiancé indifferently when Esmeralda was hanged, and he did not feel at all for this woman who was willing to give his life Leaving a trace of love and pity.
 This kind of person is worse than Claude!

-The poet also describes other loves in the book, Baggot's love for her daughter, her ecstasy of meeting her daughter again after fifteen years of waiting, and the previous madness instantly turned into a reason to protect her daughter.
+The poet also describes other loves in the book, Baggot's love for her daughter, her ecstasy of meeting her daughter again after fifteen years of waiting, and the previous madness instantly turning into a reason to protect her daughter.

 And Gringoire, this typical cowardly greedy for life and death, Esmeralda had a life-saving grace for him, but he trapped her in a tiger's den.
 He embodies Hugo's contempt for the so-called philosophers and poets in the Middle Ages.
-Also, brotherly love, Esmeralda said that friendship is two fingers on the same hand, but soul communication does not merge.
+Also, in brotherly love, Esmeralda said that friendship is two fingers on the same hand, but soul communication does not merge.

 When the gypsy homeless people known as mobs and hooligans learned that their Esmeralda was trapped in the bell tower, they risked their deaths to rescue their sisters, even if the blood ran into rivers.
 Hugo portrays the Middle Ages under the rule of the church.